samdalvai/snowload-calculator/README.md

 Access the API on http://localhost:8080/cities.
 A complete list of the endpoints can be found in the [ENDPOINTS](ENDPOINTS.md) readme file.

-As an alternative you can use the docker to run the dockerized version of `Spring Boot` with mysql, by uncommenting the backend service in the `docker-comose.yaml` file:
+As an alternative you can use `Docker` to run the dockerized version of `Spring Boot` with `MySql`, by uncommenting the backend service in the `docker-comose.yaml` file:

 ```yaml
     #  backend: